.NET 1.1C# Bitwise Shift Operators

 00011110 = 30

-In the C# programming language, the shift left operator is represented as two less than signs (<<).
+In C#, the shift left operator is represented as two less than signs (<<).
 The operator can be used to shift the binary number by one or more digits.
-The number of digits is indicated after the operator.
-The following example illustrates this:
+The number of digits is specified after the operator, as in the following code:

 uint value = 15; // 00001111